python-control/python-control/doc/config.rst

    :type: bool
    :value: False

-    If wrap_phase is `False`, then the phase will be unwrapped so that it is continuously increasing or decreasing.
-If wrap_phase is `True` the phase will be restricted to the range [-180, 180) (or [:math:`-\pi`, :math:`\pi`) radians).
+    If wrap_phase is False, then the phase will be unwrapped so that it is continuously increasing or decreasing.
+If wrap_phase is True the phase will be restricted to the range [-180, 180) (or [:math:`-\pi`, :math:`\pi`) radians).
 If `wrap_phase` is specified as a float, the phase will be offset by 360 degrees if it falls below the specified